mynute-app/mynute-go/README.md

 3. **Run the application**

-   This project uses a monorepo structure with Go modules.
+   This project uses Go workspaces with separate modules per service.

-   **Option A: Run all services together (Recommended)**
+   **Option A: Run all services together**
    ```bash
    go run .
    ```